domfarolino/algorithms/src/datastructures/Vector/README.md

 ### `void Vector<T>::clear();`

 This function resets the vector by deleting the internal array.
-In order to make it correct and safe we must follow our invariants of properly updating our internal size and capacity variables as well as setting the internal array pointer equal to `NULL` so that multiple calls to
+In order to make it correct and safe we must follow our invariants of properly updating our internal size and capacity variables.
+Since we want the vector to be usable after calls to `clear()`, we reset the capacity to `1` and reallocate our internal `_data` array to match the capacity.
-`clear()` do not fail.

-*Note clear is called from the destructor so its goal is to ensure that all memory is deleted.
-Therefore the capacity will always be 0 and you cannot store anything in the vector after calling `clear()`.
-I wouldn't mind seeing this change maybe to take in a flag determining whether the destructor called this as a "final clear" or if this is a user friendly call that keeps the vector usable afterward.